-The data about fuel consumption (Table 3.27) in aviation is derived from the CSB.
+The data about fuel consumption (Table 3.29) in domestic aviation is derived from the CSB.
 CSB has started to separate fuel consumption for domestic flights from total fuel consumption data in aviation since 2006.
 For the time period 1990-2005 the data for fuel consumption is used from the study ("Evaluation of fuel consumption for domestic aviation and navigation", IPE, 2004).
-For 2004 onwards, the air flight statistics is provided by the Riga and Liepaja airports.
+For 2004 onwards, the air flight statistics are provided by the Riga and Liepaja airports.